Snozzyy/case-study-ransomware/README.md

 # case-study-ransomware
-Files required for ransomwaree case study in Ethical Hacking
+Files required for ransomware case study in Ethical Hacking